altran03/ai-agent-education-platform/backend/docs/architecture/system-overview.md

 The CrewAI Agent Builder Platform is a comprehensive community-driven marketplace and educational platform where users can create, share, and simulate with AI agents.
 It combines the power of CrewAI framework with a robust community ecosystem, enabling business professionals, educators, and developers to collaborate on AI-powered solutions.

+**The platform architecture aligns with [CrewAI's paradigm](https://docs.crewai.com/en/introduction) where scenarios contain tasks, agents provide capabilities, and crews organize collaborative work.** This alignment ensures that tasks are contextual to business scenarios, agents are reusable across different contexts, and collaboration happens naturally through crew coordination.

 ## High-Level Architecture

 ```mermaid